Taxis Health and Safety

-Faced with all the challenges that running a transport business involves, operators often put health and safety compliance to the bottom of the list, hoping against hope that they will never have to deal with a serious injury suffered (or caused) by someone they employ.
+Faced with all the challenges that running a taxi firm or Private Hire company presents, putting health and safety compliance to the bottom of a long list and hoping against hope that you will never have to deal with a serious injury suffered (or caused) by someone you employ is not uncommon.
+Nor is finding that the health and safety policy (where one exists) has been allowed to become out of date, with the person originally made responsible for health & safety issues having long since left the business.

-- What health & safety issues are there in my operation?
+- What health and safety issues are there in my transport operation?

 - What rules must I comply with and how do I make sure that I comply fully with them both now and in the future?